Number of Vacancies:

 In accordance with the D.C.
 Human Rights Act of 1977, as amended, D.C.
-Official Code, Section 2-1401.01 et. seq., (Act) the University of the District of Columbia does not discriminate on the basis of actual or perceived: race, color, religion, national origin, sex, age, marital status, personal appearance, sexual orientation, gender identity or expression, familial status, family responsibilities, matriculation, political affiliation, genetic information, disability.
+Official Code, Section 2-1401.01 et. seq., (Act) the University of the District of Columbia does not discriminate on the basis of actual or perceived actual race, color, religion, national origin, sex, age, disability, sexual orientation, gender identity or expression, family responsibilities, matriculation, political affiliation, marital status, personal appearance, genetic information, familial status, source of income, status as a victim of an intrafamily offense, place of residence or business, or status as a covered veteran, as provided for and to the extent required by District and Federal statutes and regulations.
 Sexual harassment is a form of sex discrimination which is also prohibited by the Act.
 In addition, harassment based on any of the above protected categories is prohibited by the Act.
 Discrimination in violation of the Act will not be tolerated.
 Violators will be subject to disciplinary action.

 At this time, the University of the District of Columbia does not provide sponsorship for visas (e.g. H-1B).
 This position is also ineligible for Optional Practical Training (OPT).

 The Residency Preference Amendment Act of 1988, D.C.
 Law 7-203, created a system in which provides that any applicant for employment in the Career or Educational Services who is a bona fide resident of the District of Columbia may claim a residency reference at the time of application.
-An applicant selected for an appointment based on District residency will be required to submit no less than eight (8) proofs of bona fide District residency on or before the effective date of the appointment.
+An applicant selected for an appointment based on District residency will be required to submit no less than eight (8) proofs of bona fide District residency.
 Bona fide District residency must be maintained from the date of appointment to the position for seven (7) consecutive years.
 Failure to maintain bona fide District residency for the (7) year period will result in forfeiture of employment.

 Pursuant to the requirements of the Drug-Free Workplace Act of 1988, the individual selected to fill this position will, as a condition of employment, be required to notify his/her immediate supervisor, in writing, not later than five (5) days after conviction of any criminal drug statute occurring in the workplace.